makrai/notes/poth2311-adapters-lib.md

 #### UniPELT (Mao+ 2022) combines LoRA, Prefix Tuning, and bottleneck adapters

 * additionally introduces a gating mechanism that controls the activation of the different adapter modules.
-Gm ← σ(WGm · x).
+Gm ← σ(WGm · x)

 ## 3.4 Adapter Composition

 * the modularity and composability aspects of adapters, increasing research
 * hE overlooked by open-source libraries (Mangrulkar+ 2022; Hu+ 2023a)
 * Adapters makes adapter compositions central and accessible by enabling the definition of complex, composed adapter setups
   * a set of simple composition blocks that each capture a specific method of aggregating the functionality of multiple adapters